 How to Store Pumpkins

 Wash and thoroughly dry the pumpkins, and then wipe them down with a weak bleach solution to discourage rot.
-Make the bleach solution by adding 2 tablespoons of bleach to a gallon of water.
+Make the bleach solution by adding 2 tablespoons (20 mL.) of bleach to 1 gallon (4 L.) of water.
 Now the pumpkins are ready for storage.

-Dry, dark locations with temperatures between 50 and 60 F. (10-16 C.) make ideal pumpkin storage areas.
-Pumpkins kept at higher temperatures become tough and stringy, and they may sustain chill damage at cooler temperatures.
+Dry, dark locations with temperatures between 50 and 60 degrees F. (10-16 C.) make ideal pumpkin storage areas.
+Pumpkins kept at higher temperatures become tough and stringy and may sustain chill damage at cooler temperatures.